Back to SNNs Hub

 SNN (LIF) 269,834 98.70% 97.45%

-In a standard ANN forward pass, every weight interaction is a Multiply-Accumulate (MAC) operation:
+In an ANN forward pass, every weight interaction is a Multiply-Accumulate (MAC):

 $$ \text{output} \mathrel{+}= \text{weight} \times \text{activation} $$